devsnd/cherrymusic/README.md

 Getting Started
 ---------------

-See the [User Guide](https://github.com/devsnd/cherrymusic/wiki/User-Guide) for quickstart instructions and more.
+See the [Setup Guide](https://github.com/devsnd/cherrymusic/wiki/Setup-Guide) for quickstart instructions and more.

 Basically, you can just